Fentanyl OverdoseLiam Roybal

 At Icarus Behavioral Health, our counselors and psychiatrists are expert-trained in providing mental health and substance abuse education.
 In addition, getting to the core of substance abuse normally requires treating the mental health disorder that’s existed as the driving force behind the addiction.
 If clients fail to receive treatment for the mental health challenges at the core of substance abuse, rehab only continues to be a treatment of the side effects and not the actual condition itself.

-Types of treatment that’s been effective at treating fentanyl use disorder include cognitive-behavioral therapy, dual-diagnosis treatment, various forms of talk therapy, and holistic treatment.
+Types of treatment that have been effective at treating fentanyl use disorders include cognitive-behavioral therapy, dual-diagnosis treatment, various forms of talk therapy, and holistic treatment.
 In addition, group sessions with peers and family also provide clients an outlet that provides therapeutic value.

 Clients’ families must be encouraged to become active in recovery, especially during the post-treatment stage.
 This helps promote long-term recovery and helps hold clients accountable while in the “real world.”

 At Icarus Behavioral Health, Recovery from Fentanyl is Possible

 At Icarus Behavioral Health, we understand the best way to avoid fentanyl overdose is through fentanyl recovery.
 Our compassionate staff is dedicated to providing clients with the help, education, and tools they need to overcome their substance abuse disorder challenges and experience a return to a standard way of living.